The Clark Fork School Preschool Program consists of three classrooms serving ages 2 years old through 5 years old.

 - in providing materials that can be utilized individually and in collaboration with others, by children with a wide range of experience and ability.

-- in a schedule that allows teachers to model the use of materials.
+- in a schedule that allows teachers to model the use of materials and engage in guided play.

 - that teacher facilitated projects should emphasize exposing students to new materials, skills and processes in ways that allow for the most hands-on experiences possible.